MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Automatically-Notify-Groups-of-Users.md

 3. Click **Add**, and then click **Next** on the **Before you Begin** page.

-4. Give the workflow a name, such as “Incident Created – Email Stakeholders”.
+4. Give the workflow a name, such as *Incident Created Email Stakeholders*.

 5. Leave the default of **When an incident is created** in the **Check for Events** drop-down list.